expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 Sends a request to the operating system to initiate the Apple authentication flow, which will present a modal to the user over your app and allow them to sign in.

+You can request access to the user's full name and email address in this method, which allows you to personalize your UI for signed in users.
+However, users can deny access to either or both of these options at runtime.
+Additionally, you will only receive this information the first time users sign into your app, so **you must store it for later use**.
+Even if you request scopes every time a user signs into your app, and the user grants your app access, iOS will only provide you with this information upon the user's first successful sign-in.

 #### Arguments

 An optional [`AppleAuthenticationSignInOptions`](#appleauthenticationappleauthenticationsigninoptions) object with any of the following keys:

 - **requestedScopes (_[AppleAuthenticationScope](#appleauthenticationappleauthenticationscope)[]_)** - Array of user information scopes to which your app is requesting access.
 Note that the user can choose to deny your app access to any scope at the time of logging in.
-You will still need to handle null values for any scopes you request.
+You will still need to handle `null` values for any scopes you request.
+Additionally, note that the requested scopes will only be provided to you **the first time each user signs into your app**; in subsequent requests they will be `null`.
 - **state (_string_)** - An arbitrary string that is returned unmodified in the corresponding credential after a successful authentication.
 This can be used to verify that the response was from the request you made and avoid replay attacks.

 #### Returns